mxaddict/www.codedmaster.com/content/ttk/quest-app/02-reading-input.md

      words, we put them into our `new_quest_description` inside `Some()`.

 3. `let mut quests: Vec<String> = Vec::new();`
-   - Just like in `01-displaying-output.md`, we start our list of `quests`.
+   - Just like in Chapter 01, we start our list of `quests`.
 We even added the same two starting quests to it!

 4. `if let Some(quest_text) = new_quest_description { ... }`
    - This is a clever way to say: "If `new_quest_description` actually has some